dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 ## Microsoft Edge support

 You can use Microsoft Edge for enterprise scenarios on iOS and Android devices.
-Microsoft Edge supports all of the same management scenarios as the Intune Managed Browser with the addition of improvements to end user experience.
+Microsoft Edge supports all of the same management scenarios as the Intune Managed Browser with the addition of improvements to end-user experience.
 The following Microsoft Edge enterprise features enabled by Intune policies are available.
 These enterprise features include:

 1. **Dual-Identity** - Users can add both a work account, as well as a personal account, for browsing.
 There is complete separation between the two identities, which is similar to the architecture and experience in Office 365 and Outlook.
 Intune admins will be able to set the desired policies for a protected browsing experience within the work account.
 2. **Intune app protection policy integration** - Admins can now target app protection policies to Microsoft Edge, including the control of cut, copy, and paste, preventing screen captures, and ensuring that user-selected links open only in other managed apps.